Abdominal and pelvic adhesions

 Self-help for adhesions

-If your adhesions are causing pain, you can take over-the-counter painkillers such as paracetamol or ibuprofen.
+If you have any pain, you can take over-the-counter painkillers such as paracetamol or ibuprofen.
 Always read the patient information leaflet that comes with your medicine.
 If you have any questions, ask your pharmacist for advice.
-If over-the-counter painkillers aren’t helping, make an appointment to see your GP.
+If over-the-counter painkillers aren’t helping, it’s important to see a doctor because you may need more specialist help.

-Your GP may advise you to make some changes to your diet.
-This may help food pass through your bowels more easily.
+Your doctor may suggest making some changes to your diet.
+This may help food to pass through your bowel more easily.
 It may also ease the pain.
-You may be advised to:
+Changes that may help include:

-If you’re finding it hard to poo, your GP may prescribe a laxative for a short while.
+If you’re finding it hard to poo, your GP may prescribe a laxative or stool softener for a short while.
 This will help to soften your poo so it’s easier to pass.
 Your GP may also prescribe some medicines to ease your tummy pain.

 Treatment of adhesions

 Adhesions don’t usually cause problems, and most people don’t need any specific treatment.
-But you may need to go into hospital if:
+But some people may need surgery.
+You may need to go into hospital if:

 Non-surgical treatment for an obstructed bowel

-You’ll be offered pain relief with a stronger painkiller (such as morphine) while you’re in hospital.
-Gradually, you’ll be able to start having sips of drinks, followed by soft food and then more solid food.
+You may need pain relief with a stronger painkiller (such as morphine) while you’re in hospital.
+If your blockage resolves, you’ll gradually be able to start having sips of drinks, followed by soft food and then more solid food.

-These measures will usually be enough to clear a partially blocked bowel.
-But if you’re not getting better after a few days, your doctor may advise you to have surgery.
+These measures are often enough to clear a partially blocked bowel.
+But if you’re not getting better after a few days, your doctor will recommend surgery.

 Surgery

-Surgery for adhesions is called adhesiolysis.
+Surgery for adhesions is called adhesiolysis (pronounced ad-hee-see-oh-ly-sis).
 This cuts through and separates the adhesions.
-Your doctor may suggest you have surgery for several reasons.
+Your doctor may suggest you have surgery for reasons such as the following.

-• You have signs of a complete bowel blockage.
-In this case, the surgery may be done as an emergency procedure to clear your bowel.
+- You have signs of a complete bowel blockage and need an emergency procedure to clear your bowel.

-• You’re having ongoing tummy or pelvic pain, thought to be caused by adhesions.
+- You’re having ongoing tummy (abdominal) or pelvic pain, thought to be caused by adhesions.

 Having any type of surgery may mean you get more adhesions afterwards.
-So, your surgeon will talk through the risks, benefits and possible alternatives.
+So, it’s really important to talk through the risks, benefits and possible alternatives with your surgeon.
 They’ll only advise you to have an operation if they think it’ll help you.

 Complications of adhesions